 At a basic level, this can be retweeting photos that your customers share on Twitter, or commenting on their Insta photos – “Glad you enjoyed your meal, come back soon!” – to show you value them and to drive engagement.

 But some brands have turned UGC into a competition.
 For example, you could challenge your users to post their best photo of a meal at your restaurant, or get them to recreate their favourite dish.
 The winner could receive a free meal, or some other discount or voucher.

-These delivery platforms might claim a not insignificant portion of your takings, but they also allow you to reach a customer base who might otherwise never have found you.
+These delivery platforms might claim a significant portion of your takings, but they also allow you to reach a customer base who might otherwise never have found you.
 Delivery platforms including Deliveroo, Uber Eats, and Just Eat take the biggest chunks, but with 45,000 people a day using Deliveroo, you could be missing out on valuable custom.

 Promote a new restaurant with a launch

 One of the most important marketing strategies for small restaurants, this is your chance to show off your new restaurant in all its glory.